bry-n/thecheckum/content/posts/2023-10-01-aging-macbook-pro-ideas.md

     # originURL:
 ---

-## Intro
+## What to do with an aging laptop?
 I have a 2015 MacBook Pro which used to be my primary laptop.
 I've replaced it with an HP 865 G9 laptop running Linux.
-I'll go into details about this change sometime in the future.
-Right now I thought it would be fun to brainstorm what to do with an older Apple laptop.
+I'll go into details about the G9 in a future post.
+For this post, I thought it would be fun to brainstorm what to do with an older Apple laptop.
+Let’s start off with a few details about the laptop

+## The Hardware

+- Mid-2015 15in Macbook Pro model
+- 512gb SSD, 16gb ram, i7 processor
+- New battery, screen, and internal cooling fans

+## The Backstory
+The laptop has been very reliable, however I was starting to notice a few things.
+One of the fans started to make a clicking sound and the battery wasn’t holding a full charge.
+So I paid Apple $600 dollars (way too much in hindsight) to replace the battery, fan, and anything else that was showing signs of wear and tear.
+Well, the $600 I spent also gave me a brand new screen.

+Remember how I mentioned “way too much in hindsight earlier”?
+Well, several months later I was watching the Apple event where Ventura was released.
+My mac laptop model was dropped from support.
+MacOS Monterey is the last version of macOS I’ll be able to run.
+Here’s where I realized I potentially wasted $600…or did I?

-## Content
+## Security Patches

-So what to do with this laptop?
-It's been a solid computer since the day I bought it.
-As much as I love this laptop, it was starting to show it's age.
-In an effort to keep it feeling fresh I paid Apple ~ $600 US Dollars to replace the battery, screen, and a dying fan.
-However, unfortunately for me Apple dropped my model from newer venison of macOS starting with Ventura.
-Basically, the last version of macOS supported by my 2015 Macbook Pro is Monterey.
-Of course I'll receive Monterey updates but I won't get those new goodies released in newer versions of macOS.

 So what can we do with this laptop?
-Here's a few ideas if we can use the laptop for until Apple drops all support for macOS Monterey.
+Here's a few possible ideas while Apple still provide security updates for macOS Monterey:

-- Keep it charged and ready to use if we have purchased any macOS specific software.
-Personally, I bought some photo editing software for the mac.
-In my case I could use it as a photo editing workstation.

-- Use the laptop for online test taking with certifications.
-Some of the certifications I have allow for online proctoring.
-I could solely use the laptop for online proctoring.
+- Use the laptop for online proctored certification tests.
+Google Cloud Certifications allow for online proctoring.
+I could use the laptop for online proctoring since special software is required to be installed.
 The online proctoring software can be very anti-privacy.
 When installed it monitors the entire laptop to make sure you are not cheating during the exam.

-- Donate the laptop to a family member.
+Last time I took an online proctored exam, wiped the mac and reinstalled a fresh copy of Monterey.

+- I could donate the laptop to a family member who is in need of a safe and reliable computer.
+Apple makes very easy to use laptops.
+Granted it would only be usable until Apple stops supporting Monterey.
+I would never let a family member use an OS which is no longer supported by the vendor.

 - I could try selling it on the cheap.
+Maybe I could buy a tank of gas for the laptop.

+## Good Bye Apple
 What should we do when Apple drops all support for Monterey?

-- We can install....LINUX!!
-Apple makes fantastic hardware.
-Linux runs amazing on older hardware.
+Regardless of OS support, the hardware is in very good condition for a second life.
+Here’s a few possible idea for what I could do with the hardware:

+- I could install Linux on the laptop.
+It would make a great linux laptop for casual use.
+I could install an easy to use Linux Distro like Mint or Ubuntu and then donate the laptop to a family member.

-- Convert the laptop into a server using Linux.
+- I could install Linux and use the laptop as a server.
 Laptops make fantastic servers.
 The battery acts like a builtin uninterruptible power supply (UPS).

-- I could still try to sell the laptop.
-Maybe I could convince someone to trade it for a sandwich.
+Turning the laptop into a server would make a great addition to my home lab.

-## Conclusion
+## Decision Time
 So what will I end up doing with this laptop?
-Spoiler alert...I'll most likely turn it into a server.
+I'll most likely turn it into a server as I don’t have anyone in real need of a Linux Laptop in my family.
 Did I waste my money by paying Apple to fix a few hardware issues before getting it dropped from future macOS versions?
-I don't think so.
-The hardware will most likely run for years.
-I'll breath new life into the laptop with Linux.
+I’m going to lean towards probably not.